 AIA Beyond Critical Care provides the protection you need to help navigate unexpected curveballs that life may throw at you.
 It covers you financially when these illnesses occur, ensuring that you have the funds and support during a time when you are likely to need it most.

 Beyond the payouts you may receive on your policy, AIA is committed to providing access to quality healthcare and customer experience through a comprehensive health and wellness proposition.
-With AIA’ partnership with Medix – a personal medical case management service – and AIA Critical Assist, policyholders are supported with a dedicated hotline that offers access to healthcare practitioners who can provide expert advice, trusted recommendations, and referrals to reliable health, home and medical care networks.
+With AIA’ partnership with Teladoc Health – a personal case management service which enables policyholders to better understand and manage their medical condition by giving them access to leading global medical experts, and supporting them from diagnosis, through to treatment, and all the way to recovery.

 Finally, we all understand that prevention is better than cure.
 As part of this ethos, the AIA Vitality programme provides policyholders with the tools and support to understand your health, how to improve it and offers incentives to encourage you along the way.